-However, without a good pair of boots your other gear will not be as effective.
-Ski boots provide a rigid control point that translates the movement from your legs directly towards your skis.
+However, without a good pair of boots, your other gear will not be as effective.
+Ski boots provide a rigid control point that translates the movement from your legs directly toward your skis.
 In that way, boots act much like an auto transmission on your body.

 As pivotal as boots are, they don’t do much if they don’t fit.
 Ski boots that are too big or too loose can lead to poor control of your skis, as well as bruised toes or heels.
 Boots that are too small can be quite painful.
 In fact, some can cut off blood circulation and lead to extremely cold feet.

 That led to the mondopoint sizing system, otherwise known as mondo, which corresponds to the length of your foot in centimeters.
 It’s a good measurement to know if you’re a skier looking to get your own pair of ski boots.

 Don’t wear shoes or shock for this process.
 Next, align your bare foot so your heel is on the back edge of the paper and the inner part of your foot is along one edge.
 Then, take a marker or pen and make a mark on both the top of your big toe and the widest part of your foot.

 Now take your foot off of the paper and find a ruler, measuring stick, or tape measure.
 Measure the distance from the edge of the paper where your heel was to the mark you made at your big toe.

 When sizing, you also want to measure the width of your foot so you can determine your boot’s last width.
 This number will be in millimeters, and all you have to do is measure from the inner edge of the piece of paper to the mark you made at the widest part of your foot.

-Sizing for Different Skiing Abilities
+2. Sizing for Different Skiing Abilities

 It’s important to know that sizing methods differ from skier to skier depending on skill and experience level.
 While your exact mondo measurement might be the same as your actual boot size, there are certain considerations to keep in mind when breaking down your skiing ability.

 If you’re a beginner skier, you will most likely want a ski boot that lines up with your mondo measurements.
 That sizing provides plenty of support and enables you to ski in a way that steadily improves your skills.

-If you’re an intermediate or advanced level skier, you want a tighter fitting ski boot.
+If you’re an intermediate or advanced level skier, you want a tighter-fitting ski boot.
 The general rule is that you will want a half size down from whatever your mondo measurement is.

 Expert skiers want a secure boot that feels almost uncomfortable up until you hit the slopes.
 That tighter design provides excellent control of your skis.
 Though a slim boot might feel odd at first, you will feel a huge difference in performance as you zip through the snow.

-Different Manufacturers, Different Sizes
+3. Different Manufacturers, Different Sizes

 Two different boots of the same size from two different brands might fit your feet differently.
-That is simply due to different methods of production or measurement that the manufacturer uses.
+That is simply due to the different methods of production or measurement that the manufacturer uses.

 With that in mind, it’s important to try on boots before you purchase them to make sure they fit your foot correctly.
 The slight differences from manufacturer to manufacturer might not seem like a big deal at first, but they affect your ability and comfort out on the mountain.

 It’s easy to properly size your ski boots.
 Not only is the process quick, it only requires a few basic items you probably have lying around the house.
 Even so, the process is important and will keep you comfortable on the slopes.
 It also improves your skills.

-Just remember to downsize a bit if you’re an advanced or expert level skier and always try on boots before you buy to make up for any variances in manufacturing.
+Just remember to downsize a bit if you’re an advanced or expert-level skier and always try on boots before you buy to make up for any variances in manufacturing.